Mydumper & Myloader Documentation

 Authors

-The code for mydumper has been written by the following people:
+The code for mydumper was written by the following people:

 Compiling